james-trayford/strauss/README.md

 ### Installing with text-to-speech support

-*STRAUSS* can also be installed with text-to-speech (TTS) support, allowing audio captioning of sonifications and future accessibility features, via the [TTS module](https://pypi.org/project/coqui-tts/).
-Due to the specific module requirements of this module, install can sometimes lead to incompatibilities with other modules and be slower, so is packaged with *STRAUSS* as an optional extra.
+*STRAUSS* can also be installed with text-to-speech (TTS) support, allowing audio captioning of sonifications and future accessibility features, via the [kokoro](https://pypi.org/project/kokoro/) and [coqui TTS](https://pypi.org/project/coqui-tts/) modules.
+Due to the specific module requirements of these, install can sometimes lead to incompatibilities with other modules and be slower, so they are packaged with *STRAUSS* as an optional extra.
 If you'd like to use these features, its easy to directly from PyPI:

 `pip install 'strauss[AI-TTS]'`